carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

   ...

-That way you can avoid spelling out all the names as commandline arguments:
+That way you can avoid spelling out all the names as command line arguments:

 .. code-block:: console